herbertagosto/code-skill/README.md

 ### Code Completion Settings

+* `skill.completion.wordBasedSuggestions`: Controls whether completions should be computed based on words in the document and from which documents they are computed.

 * `skill.completion.enableAllegroSkillFunctions`: Enable Allegro SKILL functions.

 * `skill.completion.enableFrameworkIISkillFunctions`: Enable Framework II SKILL functions.

 * `skill.completion.userCustomKeywords`: Configure user's own keywords.
-Use | char to separate.
+Use | char to separate.\
  Example: skillCustomKeyword1|skillCustomKeyword2.

 ### Diagnostic Settings